 The table contains basic order information, with columns for Date, Product, Name, and Amount.
 The Helper column is used to create a special lookup value, as explained below.
 The goal is to retrieve the nth matching record in a table for a specific product, which is entered in cell I4.
 For example, if the value in cell H4 is "A", the formula in I7 should return the name "John", since this is the first name in the table associated with product "A".
 In the same way, the formula in I8 should return 'Juan', since this is the second name associated with product "A".
 If the product in H4 is changed, the formula should calculate a new result.
 All data exists in an Excel Table named data.

 This formula depends on a helper column, which is added as the first column to the source data table.
-The helper column contains a formula which builds a unique lookup value from an existing id and a counter created with the COUNTIF function.
+The helper column contains a formula that creates a unique lookup value using the product in column D and a counter created with the COUNTIF function.
 The lookup value is created by concatenating the product in I4 to a running count of the product.
 The formula in B5 is:

-This formula picks up the value in D4 and uses concatenation to add a hyphen, and the result of a COUNTIF function.
-The COUNTIF function uses an expanding range (the mixed reference $D$4:D4) to generate a running count of the product in the table.
+This formula picks up the value in D5 and uses the ampersand (&) to concatenate the product to a hyphen (-), and the result from COUNTIF.
+The COUNTIF function uses an expanding range ($D$5:D5) to generate a running count of the product in the table.
 The values in column B show the results of this formula.

 VLOOKUP is an Excel function to get data from a table organized vertically, with lookup values in the first column.
 The data to retrieve is specified by column number, and the generic syntax for VLOOKUP looks like this:

 In this example, we use the formulas below to look up the name and amount for each match in the table: